By Jason Godbey, Creative Director, Behind the Rabbit Productions

 This film explores the rise and fall of Menahem Golan and Yoram Globus, the two Israeli cousins who founded Canon Films.
 We learn about their history of making films in Israel, their move to Hollywood, their success, and the fall of the studio into debt and disrepair.

 The story of Golan and Globus is the American dream: two immigrants who come to America hit it big and revolutionize the way movies get made in the process.
 They were pioneers of the movie pre-sale.
-They would find financing for a film by selling the title and the star.
-Their two big stars were Chuck Norris and Charles Bronson.
-They would come up with a title and a poster for the movie and say to a potential backer, “which Chuck do you want?”
-Once they secured financing they would then write the script and make the movie.
-At the time it was unheard of to sell a movie that didn’t exist, but it’s a common practice now to sell a film overseas based on the cast’s stars before it’s produced in order to secure financing.
+They would find financing for a film by selling the title and the star, their two big stars being Chuck Norris and Charles Bronson.
+They would come up with a title and a poster for the movie then say to a potential backer, “which Chuck do you want?”
+Once they secured the financing they would write the script and make the movie.
+At the time it was unheard of to sell a movie that didn’t exist, but now it’s a common practice to sell a film overseas based on the names attached to the project.

-Canon Films cranked out movies at a frantic pace.
-Golan and Globus spent money faster than they could make it.
-It was filmmaking by assembly line.
-They just cranked them out, quantity over quality.
+Electric Boogaloo... is a cautionary tale.
+Canon Films cranked out movies at a frantic pace, but Golan and Globus spent money faster than they could make it.
+It was filmmaking by assembly line, quantity over quality.
 They wanted so much to be legitimate movie producers, but their way of wheeling and dealing in the industry gave them a bad reputation.
 Unfortunately for the cousins, Canon grew too big too fast, and they ended up being victims of their own ambition.

 The documentary’s interviews are candid, funny, and unapologetic.
 We see a range of feelings from love to regret to bitterness to tenderness about the cousins and the films they made.
 You can feel the unbridled honesty of each subject coming through the screen.